Instructions for

 The case for WebAuthn

-Passwords and other authenticators that rely on one-time passcodes (OTPs) are vulnerable to security attacks because they rely on relayed information that bad actors can easily obtain.
-Phishing, where phony websites, phone calls, and other fraudulent tactics are used to gain access to passwords, OTPs, and other data is the major cause of security attacks today.
+Passwords and other authenticators that rely on one-time passcodes (OTPs) are vulnerable to security attacks because they use relayed information that bad actors can obtain.
+Bad actors use phishing and other fraudulent tactics to gain access to passwords, OTPs, and other data.
+Phishing is one of the major causes of security attacks today.

 To be resistant to phishing attacks, a local communication channel should exist between the device and the authentication factor.
 WebAuthn supplies this local communication channel by providing a framework to authenticate through USB security keys, fingerprints, Touch ID, and other types of localized authenticators.
 For example, an app running in a browser can authenticate a user by initiating a biometric request using a fingerprint scanner on their laptop.

 Besides being resistant to phishing attacks, WebAuthn can drastically reduce sign-in friction by allowing passwordless sign-ins during reauthentication use cases.
-For example, mobile banking apps use this type of sign-in today, which allows iPhone users to sign in using only Face ID after the first sign-in with a password.
+For example, mobile banking apps use this type of sign-in flow.
+Some mobile banking apps allow iPhone users to sign in using only Face ID after the user first signs in with a password.

 Note: For detailed information on the WebAuthn standard, including an up-to-date list of supported browsers, see webauthn.me (opens new window).